Balinese temple: Nine directional temples

 to which is added the center point.
+These temples correspond to the concept of Dewata Nawa Sanga (the nine sustaining deities).

 They are the nine holiest places of worship on the island.
 Built at strategic locations, they are meant to protect the island and its people from evil spirits.

 These temples belong to every Balinese on the island (as opposite to the other temples, which are the property of the village or town in which they sit).
 They are: